rempic/STUFF/README.md

 Table 1.
 The data features or attributes are measured on three deifferent cellular region: nucleus, voronoi cell and voronoi cell excluded of the nuclear region.

-The  attribute name consists of tree sections: cell region, image channel and the measured feature name.
-Therefore each channel will have its own set of attributes.
-Therefore each channel fron an acquired imagewil has in total 32 measured attributes.
+The  attribute name consists of tree sections: cell region, image channel and the measured features name.
+Therefore each channel from an acquired image will have its own set of 32 attributes shown in Table-1.

-is used in this prototype to show the heteregeneity of the cellular to two different proteins that show nuclear localization when activated (phosphorilated) from  cells under a specific molecular alteration .
-In this description I don't give names the proteins and the molecular modification related to the images shown.
-For brevity I call the protein Protein 1,2,3 and 4.
+## Software

+add the data software ...

+Batch measurement

+The nuber of channel that can be mearured

+the output is a table tab separated

+I used imageJ. to load the data

+## To do

+the extraction of the features is performed in batch and for an high number of feature can take time The software can parallelized because the data extraction Is a server infrastructure is available it can me redevelopped in python and used Spark for

 ## Data managment (e.g., storage, clean up , normalization)